aretext/aretext/README.md

 # aretext
 Minimalist terminal-based text editor, mostly vim-compatible.

-Design principles:

-1. Prioritize stability and speed over flexibility and features.
-2. Compose seamlessly with the rest of the \*nix ecosystem (tmux, grep, code formatters, compilers, git, zsh, etc).
+Aretext prioritizes stability and speed over flexibility and features.
+It works reliably and consistently across heterogeneous projects and machines.
+If you live in a terminal, have multiple hosts in your ssh config, and rarely install vim plugins, this might be the editor for you.

 ## Project Status